designswarm/madenearyou/README.md

 Server logs will be in a `gunicorn.log` in this repository's directory.

+For the Recaptcha on the Add Producer form to work, [sign up](https://www.google.com/recaptcha/intro/index.html), add a key, and add these to `/home/vagrant/.virtualenvs/made-near-you/bin/postactivate`:

+	export RECAPTCHA_PUBLIC_KEY='YOUR-KEY'
+	export RECAPTCHA_PRIVATE_KEY='YOUR-PRIVATE-KEY'

+Probably need to restart the server to pick them up.

 ### Notes

 The install script should do this, but I had an occasion when I was getting this error while running migrations: